NOTE: The pictures were updated, October 2015.

 Chop the onions, garlic, peppers, parsley and tomatoes.

 In a large frying pan, put about 2 tbsp of olive oil, heat slightly and then add the onion, garlic and peppers.
-Then add the chopped tomato.
+Then add the chopped tomatoes.
 Fry until soft and translucent.
 Then add the canned tomato, vegetable stock cube, parsley, tiny pinch of salt and pepper.
 Add some water (around 100ml) and cook and stir on a low to medium heat for about 15 minutes.
 Taste the sauce after about 10 minutes!
 If it reduces too much and too quickly, add a little bit more water and slightly reduce the heat and cook for the remaining 5 minutes.

 Then, place the sauce in a blender (I’ve got a Vitamix, but any blender will do) and mix for a minute or so.
 This will allow the sauce to become nice and creamy and smooth.